On the images of Galois representations attached to low weight Siegel modular forms: Abstract

 \section{Abstract}

-Let $\pi$ be a cuspidal automorphic representation of $\Gf(\AQ)$, whose archimedean component lies in the holomorphic limit of discrete series.
-If $\pi$ is not CAP, endoscopic or automorphically induced, we show that its associated $\l$-adic Galois representation $\rho_{\pi, \l}$ is crystalline for $100\%$ of primes $\l$, and that its image is ``big" for all but finitely many of the primes at which it is crystalline.
-In particular, we prove that $\rho_{\pi,\l}$ is irreducible for $100\%$ of primes.
+Let $\pi$ be a cuspidal automorphic representation of $\Gf(\AQ)$, whose archimedean component is a holomorphic discrete series or limit of discrete series representation.
+If $\pi$ is not CAP or endoscopic, then we show that its associated $\l$-adic Galois representations are irreducible and crystalline for $100\%$ of primes $\l$.
+If, moreover, $\pi$ is neither an automorphic induction nor a symmetric cube lift, then we show that, for $100\%$ of primes $\l$, the image of its mod $\l$ Galois representation contains $\Sp_4(\Fl)$.